verschuur/generator-laravel-package-scaffolder/README.md

 It will generate the necessary files such as a service provider and a composer file, while also generating placeholder directories for migrations, translations etc.

+The service provider will be configured with all the correct settings for loading and/or publishing your assets.
+Just uncomment what you need and you're done.

 For a full overview of the scaffolded files, [have a look over here](#the-resulting-scaffolded-package).

 ## Installation